Wife of missing ex-Interpol chief says arrest in China politically motivated

 “The press release openly reveals the political nature of Mr Meng’s case, without addressing the issues concerning our family’s fundamental human rights,” Grace Meng said in a statement sent to Reuters by her lawyers.

+Meng, 65, was appointed president of Interpol in late 2016, part of a broader Chinese effort to gain leadership positions in key international organizations.

+Under Xi, China has been engaged in a sweeping crackdown on official corruption.

-Reporting by Emmanuel Jarry and John Irish; editing by Grant McCool
+Reporting by Emmanuel Jarry and John Irish; editing by Grant McCool and Rosalba O'Brien